 Alison Thomas joined ID as Programme Coordinator (0.8) in June 2021.
 She coordinates the projects, events and on-going work of the organisation, and is often the first point of contact for participants, artists and the general public.

 Alison is also a freelance producer and choreographer with a fascination for the human condition.
 Her interests stem from her degree in Human Geography and Social Psychology from the University of St Andrews, followed by a Creative Practice MA at Trinity Laban.
 She uses collected materials, improvisation, scores and play in her practice and is passionate about supporting emerging artists.
 Alison has been mentored by Gary Clarke and Lea Anderson and worked with Studio Wayne McGregor, East London Dance, South East Dance and Dance Exchange.
-She is the producer for Taylor Han and is a Trustee of 2Faced Dance Company.
+As a producer, she has worked with a range of artists including Taylor Han, Sliding Doors Collective, Sababa Co., Reece Calver and Sung Im Her.
+She is also a Trustee of 2Faced Dance Company.

 Nikki Tomlinson joined ID as co-director (0.8) in March 2020.
 She steers the overall strategic vision, contributes to programme development and leads on finance, communications and operations.

 Nikki is also a freelance producer and dramaturg with a background in curation and performance-making.
-Over the past 20 years she has developed interests in performance, participation, social justice and interdisciplinarity, advocacy for and with artists and widening access in every sense to experimental work.
+Over the past 20+ years she has developed interests in performance, participation, social justice and interdisciplinarity, advocacy for and with artists and widening access in every sense to experimental work.
 Her previous roles include Lead Artist Advisor/Producer at Artsadmin, Programme Manager and later co-chair of Chisenhale Dance Space, ESOL Course Leader and Refugee Advisor at Hackney Community College.
-Alongside her role with ID she is a Trustee of Home Live Art and continues to work freelance, supporting choreographers and visual artists as a producer and dramaturg on projects presented across the UK and internationally.
+Alongside her role with ID she is a Trustee of Home Live Art and artist advisory with Jerwood Arts.
+She continues to work freelance, supporting choreographers and visual artists as a producer and dramaturg on projects presented across the UK and internationally.

 Jay Yule joined ID as Communications Assistant (0.2) in 2020.
 She supports the communications and marketing of the ID programme including looking after our social media channels.